bignerdranch/Deferred/README.md

 This method erases the `Value` of the `Deferred` without the boilerplate of creating a new `Deferred<Void>` and having to wait on an `upon`.

+The [`ExecutorType`](http://bignerdranch.github.io/Deferred/Protocols/ExecutorType.html) protocol allows changing the behavior of an `upon` call, and any derived algorithm such as `map` or `flatMap`.
+If your app isn't using a `dispatch_queue_t` directly, this allows you to adapt other asynchronous mechanisms like `NSManagedObjectContext.performBlock(_:)` fors Deferred.

 ## Getting Started

-Deferred is designed to be used as an embedded framework, which require a minimum deployment target of iOS 8 or OS X Yosemite (10.10).
+Deferred is designed to be used as an embedded framework, which requires a minimum deployment target of iOS 8 or OS X Yosemite (10.10).
 Embedding through any other means may work, but is not officially supported.

 Linux is not yet supported.